 If you own a contractor or construction company, you probably rely on pallets for a lot of your daily tasks.
 A pallet is a flat transport structure used to ship products or move materials internally.
 Pallets are typically made of wood or plastic.
 At First Alliance, we sell wooden pallets.

 Though common, pallets can lead to injuries when they are handled or used improperly.
-The talk below is designed to help you talk with your employees to make sure that everyone knows the correct protocol for working safely with pallets.
+The talk below is designed to help you talk with your employees to make sure that everyone knows the correct protocol for wooden pallet safety.

 Guidelines for Discussion